-In cases of mergers, MSCI typically links the price history of one of the merging entities with the price of the newly merged entity.
+In cases of mergers, MSCI links the price and volume history of one of the merging entities with the price of the newly merged entity.

-The merging entity that will provide the price history is one for which the factors of continuity with the resulting entity are prevailing.
-These factors of continuity include: relative market capitalization size, industry classification, domicile and previous index family status.
+The factors of continuation prevails with the merging entity, which will provide the price and volume history to the resulting entity.
+These factors of continuation include: relative market capitalization size, industry classification, domicile and previous index family status.